xdy/xdy-pf2e-workbench/CONTRIBUTING.md

 1. Fork project in github
 1. Clone project to your local working directory
-1. Do one of the following:
+1. Clone the submodule containing Symon's macros with `git submodule set-url submodules/my-foundryvtt-macros https://gitlab.com/symonsch/my-foundryvtt-macros`
 1. Copy the file foundryconfig.example.json to foundryconfig.json and edit the new file to point to the appropriate directory.
 1. Windows example of foundryconfig.json contents:
     ```